 After you’ve fallen into enough traps of having to choose among the plastic containers of swirly heaps of unnaturally bright colors, you might be looking for something a little more serious.
-The new Gelato San Lorenzo has recently emerged like a breath of fresh air in a neighborhood filled with student bars and burger joints.
+Gelato San Lorenzo emerges like a breath of fresh air in a neighborhood filled with student bars and burger joints.
 Its clean, Stanford white interior and high, brick vaulted ceiling cool you down before you’ve even dipped into your icy dessert.
 And we’re not the only ones saying so, Conde Nast Traveller has included this gelateria as one of the best gelato places in Italy (and for good reason)!

-If you’re not in the mood for ice cream but are looking for something cold and refreshing, try one of their organic yogurts topped with fresh fruit, a centrifuga (cold-pressed juice), or a crepe with melted chocolate.
+If you’re not in the mood for ice cream but are looking for something cold and refreshing, try one of their organic yogurts topped with fresh fruit, a centrifuga (cold-pressed juice), or a crêpe with melted chocolate.

-Via Tiburtina, 6 (San Lorenzo)
+Via Tiburtina, 2-6 (San Lorenzo)